tuzz/haystack_worker/README.md

 [[1,3,8,etc],[6,4,14,etc]]
 ```

-It returns ```nil``` if the given search space doesn't contain any potential self-enumerating pangrams.
+It returns an empty array if the given search space doesn't contain any potential self-enumerating pangrams.

 ## Usage